ScilifelabDataCentre/data.scilifelab.se/content/impact_overview/_index.md

 The number of user accounts in Data Services from SciLifeLab Data Centre over time.
 Only services that involve the creation of user accounts are included.

+Please note that the most current year is incomplete.

 <!-- Graph showing users over time -->

  <div class="plot_wrapper mb-3">